 Giving Your Scraps a Second Chance

-We’re the Iffy Creek Compost Collective, and our small, family-run business has a big goal: to keep food waste out of the waste stream.
 When we rescue uneaten foods from the trash, we help reduce methane emissions from landfills, boost soil health through carbon sequestration, and make life healthier and tastier for the animals on our farm.

-It’s simple, local, and seriously good for the planet.
+It’s simple, local, and seriously good for the planet!

 Food waste and other compostables, like newspaper, account for around 38% of "trash" sent to the bin.
 When natural materials are placed into plastic bags and buried underground, anaerobic decomposition results in your food turning into methane gas and carbon dioxide.
 These two gases are huge contributors to the atmospheric "greenhouse" effect as well as increasing acidity in the soil and nearby waterways.